 Ryze Tello vs Eachine E58 Pro: price and verdict

-With an RRP of £65.99, the E58 Pro delivers excellent value for money.
-In comparison, £99 for the Tello, without a dedicated controller, seems a little pricey.
-However, the Ryze drone betters the E58 Pro in almost every category – especially in the two most important areas – ease of use and video performance.
+Based on UK prices, the Tello, without a dedicated controller, seems a little pricey.
+However, the Ryze drone betters the E58 Pro in almost every category – especially in the two most important areas: ease of use and video performance.

 So, which should you choose?
-Well despite being around for three years, the Tello is still the outstanding drone in its class and well worth the extra spend.
+Well despite being around for a while now, the Tello is still the outstanding drone in its class and well worth the extra spend.
 But if your budget is lower, then the E58 Pro is still a decent choice.

 Overall winner: Ryze Tello